HAMZAARSHID123925/Machine-learning-projects/README.md

-# k-Nearest-Neighbors
-"A hands-on practice project implementing the K-Nearest Neighbors (KNN) algorithm using Python.
-Includes preprocessing, model training, and evaluation for learning purposes."
+Repository for practicing and experimenting with various machine learning models.
+Includes data preprocessing, model training, evaluation, and visualization for learning and improvement.
+No real-world projects — just ML experiments and practice notebooks.